originally published in June 2018 | updated on May 19, 2023

 Meander south through the gently sloping land of Amish country until you reach the south bend of the Root River.
 Hike or rent snowshoes from the park office to explore either the tall prairie grasses where grouse and monarch butterflies may be spotted, or amble where maple, basswood, and oak tower above sweeping the sky.
 Picnic grounds, year-round camping, trout fishing, and a warming house in the winter are some of the highlights.
 This park features two very unique experiences worth the day trip.

 In the summer, reenactors hosted by the Minnesota Historical Society tell the story of the historic town of Forestville located in the park.
-Step back in time with a visit to the general store, walk through the front parlor and learn about churning butter and baking in the kitchen of the Thomas Meighan family.
+Step back in time with a visit to the general store, walk through the front parlor, and learn about churning butter and baking in the kitchen of the Thomas Meighan family.
 Enjoy the outdoor gardens and farm buildings.

 Park naturalists give guided tours of Mystery Cave from late spring to late fall.
 Descend within the earth and learn about naturally formed limestone structures.
-Squeeze through the narrow passageway, and gaze on the natural beauty of smooth walls that have been formed over a millennium from rainwater and underground rivers.
+Squeeze through the narrow passageway, and gaze at the natural beauty of smooth walls that have been formed over a millennium from rainwater and underground rivers.

 Frontenac State Park (55 mins.)